-Be available to answer any questions before and after the game (benches, sweater colours, pre-game warm-up procedures) and to co-operate with the Referee Supervisor to solve problems concerning rules and/or rule interpretations.
+Be available to answer any questions before and after the game (benches, sweater colours, pregame warm-up procedures).

 Risk Management and Safety:

 Make an inspection tour through the facility and take note of any items which you deem are potential problem areas.
 Report any safety procedure violations by players or officials that are not followed correctly and ensure that the playing surface and the spectator areas are safe for the game.
 Report any on ice safety issues to the Directorate and provide recommendations where necessary.